Skip to main content

 Where NextPlane Falls Short

-Despite Google's endorsement, NextPlane has meaningful gaps that affect a large segment of enterprise buyers.
+Despite its federation pedigree, NextPlane has meaningful gaps that affect a large segment of enterprise buyers.

 1. Zoom Team Chat Is a Second-Class Citizen